Skip to main content

 • Do not process personal data unless there is a lawful basis

-• Obtain consent before processing the personal data of children under 16 years
+• Obtain parental consent before processing the personal data of children under 16 years

 • Have a contract with processors and ensure their compliance with GDPR